microshare/microshare.github.io/docs/1/advanced/lorawan-devices/sodaq_explorer.md

 - Click `Add Application`
 - Enter a name for your Application.
 You can enter whatever you like here.
 - Enter a description for your app
 - Select the appropriate Handler from the list.
-These are based on location your device will operate from.
+These are based on the location your device will operate from.
     - Europe:   `ttn-handler-eu`
     - USA:      `ttn-handler-us-west`
     - Asia:     `ttn-handler-asia-se`